-In 2019, Providence announced the Great Streets Initiative to turn 75-miles of the city into bike-friendly neighborhoods.
-Included on the list of upgrades are the establishment of two-way bike lanes, on-street bike paths separated from cars, off-road paths for bikers along the Blackstone Bikeway, and East Bay Bike Path plus traffic-calming measures, enhanced signage, and intersection improvements.
+In 2019, Providence announced the Great Streets Initiative to turn 75 miles of the city into bike-friendly neighborhoods.
+Included on the list of upgrades are establishing two-way bike lanes, on-street bike paths separated from cars, off-road paths for bikers along the Blackstone Bikeway, and East Bay Bike Path plus traffic-calming measures, enhanced signage, and intersection improvements.

 Cyclists eager to go mountain biking will find nirvana on the trails of Crested Butte.
-First-timers can be overwhelmed by terrain choices, but frequent visitors and residents recommend Doctor Park, a 20-mile loop that starts at Spring Creek and takes cyclists to an elevation of nearly 11,000 feet before a five-mile descent plunges them back to reality.
+First-timers can be overwhelmed by terrain choices, but frequent visitors and residents recommend Doctor Park.
+This 20-mile loop starts at Spring Creek and takes cyclists to an elevation of nearly 11,000 feet before a five-mile descent plunges them back to reality.
 There’s more, but you get the idea.

-For folks who prefer to get around on bikes for work and play, being given a bronze level rating by the League of American Bicyclists is a very big deal, which is why Carmel remains committed to becoming a Midwest destination for recreational bikers.
+For folks who prefer to get around on bikes for work and play, being given a bronze-level rating by the League of American Bicyclists is a huge deal, which is why Carmel remains committed to becoming a Midwest destination for recreational bikers.
 This small town has carved out 200+ miles of path and greenway as part of its drive to create a bike infrastructure network for riders of all ages.

 The City of Norwalk instituted a commission to make sure no stone was unturned in the city’s effort to become a bicycle-friendly destination.
-The commission’s list of projects is impressive and includes completing all east/west and north/south bike route connections, launching a bike-share program, secure, sheltered bike parking, and encouraging citizens to prioritize bikes over cars.
+The commission’s list of projects is impressive.
+It includes completing all east/west and north/south bike route connections, launching a bike-share program, secure, sheltered bike parking, and encouraging citizens to prioritize bikes over cars.

-Known informally as L.A.’s beachside city, Santa Monica’s 22-mile multi-use bike path is not just a favorite of bicyclists in Southern California, but it’s also the place you’ll be most highly entertained.
+Known informally as L.A.’s beachside city, Santa Monica’s 22-mile multi-use bike path is not just a favorite of bicyclists in Southern California but also the place you’ll be most highly entertained.
 Guide your bike along the pathway lined with boutiques and eateries before reaching Muscle Beach of pop-culture fame.